CD3/compudoc/README.md

 - Python code is executed in a separate interactive Python instance and incrementally between chunks of document text.
 That means you can define a variable `x` in one block of Python code, use that value in a Jinja2 template in your document, change the value of `x` in a later code block, and use it again in the document.
   The value inserted into the document will be the value of `x` at the point it is inserted.
-- Python code is embedded in the comments of your source document, so you can still run the unrendered source file through your toolchain.
+- If the source file you are rending does not support comments (there is no standard way to put comments in Markdown), you can define your own comment line identifier and have CompuDoc strip them during the render process.
+This means you can use CompuDoc to render *any* plain text source file without the final tool knowing anything about it.
-- If the source file you are rending does not support comments (there is no standard way to put comments in Markdown), you can define your own comment line identifier and have Compudoc strip them during the render process.
-This means you can use Compudoc to render any plain text source file without the final tool knowing anything about it.
+- Add unit support to your scripts that don't have native support for units.

 ## How it works